 Knowing whether people are confused or not should be very useful.
 Even in small classes where you can read body language and ask questions, it can be hard to tell.
 In a lecture, it is harder.
 It is easy to imagine that it could improve teaching by 10%, 20%, maybe more, just by reducing the amount of time that people spend in a confused state.
 (Though you’ll never eliminate all confusion.
 In this class, we actually had two heart-felt groans, but the second one happened after the professor did the survey problem wrong, and before he sorted himself out.
 Oh well.)

-One response to “Nifty instructional technology”
+One reply on “Nifty instructional technology”

-1. These little devices are called clickers and they are great.
+These little devices are called clickers and they are great.
 They improve student participation because of the anonymity of the responses.
 Several universities issue students their own clickers and program them so they can be used for class discussions and even assessments.